Sanjay Bhoi

 Sanjay Bhoi is an Indian politician from Odisha in India.
-He was the MP candidate from Bargarh from INC in 2009 but lost to Radharani Panda of BJP.
-Later he joined BJP.
+He was MP from Bargarh Lok Sabha from INC in 2009.

 Early life and education

 Sanjay Bhoi, son of Krupasindhu Bhoi, was born in the village of Paikmal in Baragarh, Orissa.
 He completed his education at CSKM Public School and later pursued further studies at Delhi University, where he obtained his qualifications.
 Afterward, he worked as a project manager in a multinational software company for six years before returning to Orissa following his father's death.

 Recognized for his grassroots leadership, Sanjay has initiated various social service projects in his district, including cultural events aimed at highlighting the challenges of western Orissa.
 He is actively engaged in efforts to address starvation deaths in the region.

 Political career

 An IT professional by education Sanjay was chosen by congress party to contest Lok Sabha election in Bargarh but he was defeated by Radharani Panda of Bharatiya Janata Party by over one lakh votes.